 So much buttery strawberry goodness.
 If you give these strawberry shortcake muffins a try, let me know in the comments below—I love to hear from you!

-Looking for more yummy muffin ideas.
+Looking for more yummy muffin recipes?
 These are a few of our favs.

 Strawberry Shortcake Muffins Recipe